josip2312/jivancic-blog/posts/vue-vite-typescript-eslint.md

 <PostMeta />

-> Storybook is an open source tool for building UI components and pages in isolation.
-It streamlines UI development, testing, and documentation, from the [official Storybook site](https://storybook.js.org/).

 ## Create-vue

-Use the repo [create-vue](https://github.com/vuejs/create-vue) to get started, this will be the official way to setup a new Vue project with Vite in the future.
+Use the repo [create-vue](https://github.com/vuejs/create-vue) to get started, this will be the official way to set up a new Vue project with Vite in the future.
 After running `npm init vue@next` choose the options appropriate for your use case.

+### Volar

+The first step is to enable the [Volar](https://github.com/johnsoncodehk/volar) extension and disable the [Vetur](https://github.com/vuejs/vetur) extension.
+Volar is the new recommended extension to use with Vue 3 and typescript.

 ### Typescript